Upcoming Virtual Information Sessions:

 The application process for the graduate certificates is similar to the MPP and completed entirely online via ApplyWeb.

-Applicants must complete a UH Graduate School application and provide official transcripts of all college-level coursework with a bachelor's degree from an accredited institution, current resume, and a statement of purpose.
+Applicants must complete a UH Graduate School application and provide official transcripts of all college-level coursework with a bachelor's degree from an accredited institution, statement of purpose, and resume.

 The GRE is not required when applying for admission to the graduate certificate programs.

 The graduate certificate programs have a $25 application fee.